Skip to main content

 Team Adoption

-1. Start with team consensus - Get buy-in on 3-5 core rules
+1. Start with team consensus - Get buy-in on 3-5 core guidelines

-2. Document the why - Explain reasoning behind each rule
+2. Document the why - Explain reasoning behind each guideline

-3. Review regularly - Update rules as practices evolve
+3. Review regularly - Update guidelines as practices evolve

 4. Share examples - Show before/after comparisons